≡ Menu

 Can you get life insurance with ankylosing spondylitis?
 YES, and often at competitive rates.
 Coverage availability depends primarily on disease severity, functional limitations, and treatment response.
 Many patients with well-controlled AS qualify for standard or slightly rated policies, especially when diagnosed young and maintaining good disease management.

-Fortunately, modern treatment advances, particularly biologic medications, have dramatically improved outcomes for AS patients, to the extent that insurance underwriters have begun to recognize these improvements and often view well-controlled AS more favorably than many other chronic conditions.
+Modern treatment advances, particularly biologic medications, have dramatically improved outcomes for AS patients, to the extent that insurance underwriters have begun to recognize these improvements and often view well-controlled AS more favorably than many other chronic conditions.

 Understanding how insurers evaluate ankylosing spondylitis and presenting your case effectively can mean the difference between standard rates and declined coverage.
+This comprehensive guide explains underwriting priorities, timing strategies, and proven approaches for securing optimal coverage.

 0.5%